ubiquitousguy/bamazon/README.md

 ### Overview

 This is and Amazon-like storefront using MYSQL The app will take in orders from customers and deplete stock from the store's inventory.
-As a bonus task, you can program your app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.

 1. Create a MySQL Database called `Bamazon`.